KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   **IP-per-Pod**: Every Pod gets its own unique IP address within the cluster.
 This is the core principle.
 -   **Flat Network (No NAT)**: All Pods can communicate with all other Pods on any node **without** Network Address Translation (NAT).
 A Pod on one node can directly reach a Pod on another node using its IP address.
+-   **How it's Achieved (CNI & Overlay Networks)**: This flat, pod-to-pod communication across nodes is made possible by a **CNI (Container Network Interface)** plugin.
+Most CNI plugins (like Flannel, Calico, Weave Net) create an **overlay network**, which is a virtual network that sits on top of the physical node-to-node network to handle routing pod traffic.
 -   **Node-to-Pod Communication**: All nodes can communicate with all Pods on them (and vice-versa) without NAT.

 ### Service